So, what is inspiration and how can you tap into it when you need to become inspired?

 - And others find all of the above work to a lesser or greater degree.

-As well as all being potential sources of inspiration, each of the scenarios above has another thing in common.
+As well as being potential sources of inspiration, each of the scenarios above has another thing in common.
 Can you guess what it is?

 They are all under our control!

 That is to say, we can decide to take any of the actions above when we want to feel inspired.
 We don’t need to wait to be struck by inspiration.
 We can find the things that work best for us, then build a strategy that uses them.
 So, when we ask ourselves what is inspiration, part of the answer is that inspiration is something under our own direct control.

 “I write when I’m inspired, and I see to it that I’m inspired at 9:00 every morning.”
 Peter De Vries.